awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 **To debug log files**

-1. Go to one of the following locations to see the log files written by the Alexa for Business Gateway:
+1. Go to one of the following locations to see the log files written by the Alexa for Business gateway:
    + On Windows: C:\\ProgramData\\
    + On Linux: /var/log/a4b\-gateway/gateway\.log